A more privacy-friendly blog

 I am quite happy having been able to reach this result. 😊

-1. I don’t have an issue with using a CDN like CloudFront: it is a paid service and Amazon is not in the business of tracking users. ↩︎
+1. I have no issue with using a CDN like CloudFront: it is a paid service and Amazon is not in the business of tracking users. ↩︎

 2. For Isso, look at comment.sh.
 For Commento, look at commento.io↩︎